rhblind/django-gcharts/README.md

     class MyModel(models.Model):

-        # when using multiple managers, we need to specify the default 'objects' manager as well
-        # NOTE: Make sure to specify the default manager first, else wierd stuff can happen!
-        # See #Issue3
-        objects = models.Manager()
-        # register the GChartsManager as a manager for this model
+        # register the GChartsManager as default manager for this model.
-        gcharts = GChartsManager()
+        objects = GChartsManager()

         my_field = models.CharField(....)
         my_other_field = models.IntegerField()